 Removing barriers to help young men of color succeed. – Robert Wood Johnson Foundation

-Wesley Spectrum / Wonder Kids (WK) A social skills group for children ages 5-21 which provides therapeutic and social relationship interventions designed to teach and enhance age-appropriate social skills for those who have an Autism Spectrum or Social (Pragmatic) Communication Disorder diagnosis.
+Wesley Family Services / Wonder Kids (WK) is a social skills group for children ages 5-21 that provides therapeutic and social relationship interventions designed to teach and enhance age-appropriate social skills for those who have an Autism Spectrum or Social (Pragmatic) Communication Disorder diagnosis.

-Other local support, education and advocacy for the LGBTQ+ community, ages 13-24
+Local support, education, and advocacy for the LGBTQ+ community

 Center For Hope A multi-denominational, faith-based Charity/Community Center.
 Youth from the community are provided the opportunity to become strong, confident, and secure adults.